karlhorky/github-actions-database-persistence/readme.md

 <figure>
   <img src="persist-csv-database-to-cache-run-2.png" alt="" />
-  <figcaption><em>A screenshot of the GitHub Actions interface, showing a second run of the workflow, where the cache is now found and restored successfully.
-Running the script shows both the existing record from the first run and the new record which has been added.</em></figcaption>
+  <figcaption><p align="center"><em>A screenshot of the GitHub Actions interface, showing a second run of the workflow, where the cache is now found and restored successfully.
+Running the script shows both the existing record from the first run and the new record which has been added.</em></p></figcaption>
 </figure>

 ### Persist CSV Database to Git commits on GitHub